g0v-it/data-budget/g0v-kb/README.md

 Install the sdaas platform to debug build.script

-## testing gateways
+## stand alone gateways development and testing

+Gateways can be tested stand alone just with any host providing php7; e.g.:

 ```
-docker run -ti -v $PWD/gateways:/gateways -v $PWD/tests:/tests thatsamguy/trusty-php71 bash
+docker run -ti -v $PWD/gateways:/gateways thatsamguy/trusty-php71 bash
-php gateways/bdap-legge-di-bilancio.php test1 < tests/data/test1.csv
+php gateways/bdap-legge-di-bilancio.php dstest1 < gateways/tests/data/legge-di-bilancio.csv
+php gateways/bdap-rendiconto.php dstest2 < gateways/tests/data/rendiconto.csv
+php gateways/bdap-rendiconto-special.php dstest3 < gateways/tests/data/rendiconto-special.csv
 ```

-To test rdf result use an online service like http://rdf-translator.appspot.com/
+Check the gateway results using an online service like http://rdf-translator.appspot.com/

 ## debugging build script

 ```
 docker build -t sdaas ../sdaas
 docker run -d -p 9999:8080 -v $PWD/.:/kees --name g0v-kb sdaas
-docker exec -ti g0v-kb bash
-sdaas -f build.sdaas --reboot
+docker exec -t g0v-kb sdaas --debug -f build.sdaas --reboot
 ```
+logs info and debug traces will be created in .cache directory

 ## Directory structure

-- the **build.sdaas** sdaas script to populate the knowledge base from scratch.
+- the **build.sdaas** file is a script for sdaas platform to populate the knowledge base from scratch.
 It requires sdaas platform community edition 2.0+
 - the **axioms** directory contains static rules to be processed during reasoning windows.
-- the **.cache** temporary created directory that contains rules to be interpreted by reasoner and data distributions.
 - the **data** directory contains local data files
+- the **datalake** this directory contains a mirror of data that are present outside the
+- the **gateways** directory contains the code to transform raw data into linked data
+- the **doc** directory directory contains various documentation files
 - the **distrib** temporary created directory that contains the answers to questions.
 It is created by the teaching window during build process.
-- the **doc** directory directory contains various documentation files
+Not saved in repo.
-- the **gateways** directory contains the code to transform raw data into linked data
+- the **.cache** temporary created directory that contains rules to be interpreted by reasoner and data distributions.
+Not saved in repo.
-- the **tests** directory contains data samples and test sparql queries
-- the **data_lake** this directory contains a mirror of data that are present outside the project.